 Is it safe for the woman?

-Because PRP is derived from woman”s own blood there is no danger of transmission of infectious diseases and allergic reactions.
+PRP is derived from a woman’s blood, therefore there is no danger of transmission of infectious diseases and allergic reactions.

 How is PRP injected into the ovaries?

-In amenorrhic women it can be performed any time..
+In amenorrheic women, it can be performed at any time.
 Women who have periods usually have this procedure performed in the first days of the cycle.

-1) First, we take 10 ml of blood .
+1) First, we extract 10 ml of blood .
 Blood is then centrifuged to separate white blood cells and platelets from red blood cells.

 2) Once PRP has been prepared, is injected into the ovaries transvaginally like in oocyte retrieval.